jorgeemejia/CS449-Project2/README.md

 `foreman start`

+## populate the database with some sample data by running populate.py

+`python populate.py`

 ## ***Note that all enrollment services now enforce role based authentication

 ### In order to obtain an access token you must first login: